kusti8/RPi-chromium/README.md

 ## What is this?
 This is currently a git for various Chromium additions to make it run smoother on the raspberry pi, starting with the youtube local extension.
 It is currently in beta, but getting more stable.

-## Limitations
-Right now, it's bare minimum.
-Some omxplayer options cannot be changed through the script, but through omxplayerGUI options, which are a little less intuitive.